 2019 Polaris RZR XP 4 Turbo S Recalled Due to Safety Issue

 Recreational vehicles can be extremely fun for the more adventurous at heart, but these vehicles need to be safely engineered and well-constructed in order to withstand the type of force these activities require.
 Unfortunately, off-road vehicles are often recalled or discontinued because they create a hazardous environment for drivers and passengers alike.
-According to the United States Consumer Product Safety Commission (CPSC), the 2019 Polaris RZR XP 4 Turbo S, a popular ROV, was recently recalled due to a serious crash hazard.
+According to the United States Consumer Product Safety Commission (CPSC), the 2019 Polaris RZR XP 4 Turbo S, a popular ORV, was recently recalled due to a serious crash hazard.

-According to the report by the CPSC and Polaris, their ROVs, or recreational off-highway vehicles, are being recalled because of a clutch inlet duct cover issue, which can cause a fire hazard.
+According to the report by the CPSC and Polaris, their ORVs, or recreational off-highway vehicles, are being recalled because of a clutch inlet duct cover issue, which can cause a fire hazard.
 The issue can also cause a brake failure, which obviously puts the vehicle driver at risk of a serious crash.

 The recall affects the following model numbers: